ammen99/fire/README.md

 # Fire
+Fire is unmaintained.
+There is really no good reason to (mostly) duplicate the functionality of compiz.
+Check [Wayfire](https://github.com/WayfireWM/wayfire) for a wayland version of fire, which is currently developed.

 # Introduction
 Fire is a compositing window manager written from scratch.
 It uses X11 and OpenGL to render windows.
 It has a simple configuration system and extensible plugin interface.
 Right now I'm using Fire as my WM on my main system, but I cannot guarantee for 100% stability.